victorsvelasco/listJava1/README.md

-Olá!
-Este programa JAVA teste de List. lê uma quantidade x de funcionários e adiciona um almento de x % no salário.
+Helo!
+This program reads x number of employees and adds x % increase to salary.